 Understanding Market Risk and solutions available to mitigate or eliminate financial loss

 Fund managers, whether they be equity or bond traders, know all too well that returns are not simply a result of their asset selection prowess.
 Many external factors come into play.
 But what are the issues facing the professional money manager.
-Management of risk is one of the most important, and not all fund managers analyze their market risk.
+Management of risk is one of the most important, and not all fund managers analyze or understand market risk.
 This is often explained as a lack of education and a failure to understand the mitigating solutions for off-setting risk.

 Market risk is defined as “the unexpected financial loss following a market decline due to events out of your control.”
 Stock or bond market volatility or market reversals can be the result of global events happening in far flung corners of the globe.
 Top analysts and fund managers simply do not have the resources to crystal ball gaze and predict those events.

 Therefore, analysing and understanding these market risks can be daunting and even labour intensive.
 Management is not always receptive to these risks and may not agree with the assessment provided.
 Another problem is endless analysis with lack of clear action to mitigate the identified risk.
 And again we come full circle to a failure in understanding market risk and what to do about it.

 Examples of several major unexpected events that sent shock waves throughout the financial community have been:

 - 1987 stock market crash known as “Black Monday”;

 - 1998 Russian Ruble devaluation;